runpod/docs/docs/instant-clusters/axolotl.md

 ---
 title: Deploy with Axolotl
 sidebar_position: 3
-description: Learn how to train a model with Instant Clusters and Axolotl
+description: Learn how to deploy an Instant Cluster and use it to fine-tune a large language model (LLM) with Axolotl.
 ---

 # Deploy an Instant Cluster with Axolotl

-Learn how to deploy an Instant Cluster and use it to fine-tune a large language model (LLM) with [Axolotl](https://axolotl.ai/), a popular framework for working with LLMs.
+This tutorial demonstrates how to use Instant Clusters with [Axolotl](https://axolotl.ai/) to fine-tune large language models (LLMs) across multiple GPUs.
+By leveraging PyTorch's distributed training capabilities and RunPod's high-speed networking infrastructure, you can significantly accelerate your training process compared to single-GPU setups.

+Follow the steps below to deploy your Cluster and start training your models efficiently.

 ## Step 1: Deploy an Instant Cluster